ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/list.md

 | LTI    | 150      | 208      | 220      | 214      |
 ```

-## Using dataset rows as list rows:
+## Using dataset rows as list rows

 List visualisation: